The Department of Music Presents:

 Music Recital Hall

-Enjoy an evening of Music for Chamber Winds arranged by Dr. Anthony Rivera.
-Music from Mozart's Die Zauberflöte, Borodin's Symphony No. 3, and piano music by Bartok reimagined for a Chamber Wind Ensemble.
+Enjoy an evening of Music arranged by Dr. Anthony Rivera.
+Presenting Mozart's Die Zauberflöte and Borodin's Symphony No. 3 reimagined for Chamber Winds.

 • This event is general admission.
 Learn more about the venue: Music Recital Hall.